gavmilde/Image-background-remover/README.md

-Use "python background.py" to run the file.
+Use: " python background.py " to run the file.